 Why the change?

 Research is demonstrating that the protective effects of vaccines can last longer in some dogs than the intervals that we are administering them at, whether that be yearly or 3 yearly.

 At The Dog Clinic we are now able to offer the option to have your dogs’ antibody levels tested as a potential alternative to vaccinating every time your dog is ‘due’ for a booster.
 If your dogs’ antibody levels remain high enough to protect against disease, then we can skip the C3 vaccination for that year.
-Currently titre testing is only available for Parvovirus and Distemper virus (C3), so Canine Cough (kennel cough/KC) and Leptospirosis vaccination boosters should be continued annually.
-Immunity created by the Canine Cough vaccine unfortunately does not last as long as other vaccines.
+Currently antibody titre testing is only available for Parvovirus and Distemper virus (C3) and Hepatitis.
+Canine Cough (kennel cough/KC) and Leptospirosis vaccination boosters should be continued annually, as immunity created by the Canine Cough vaccine unfortunately does not last as long as other vaccines.

 How often do we test?

 We recommend yearly testing, to be confident that your dogs’ immunity continues to be protective.

 If we do not need to vaccinate for the C3 , we will give you a certificate that states that your dog has been tested and has sufficient immunity to go into kennels.

 What does it mean if my dogs’ antibody levels are low?

 In this case we would vaccinate as per usual.
 It does not necessarily mean that your dog is vulnerable to disease, as there are different forms of immunity and we can currently only test the antibody form.
 Dogs with low antibody levels can still be protected against disease by cell mediated immunity, but given we cannot test for this, we need to err on the side of caution and still vaccinate to provide the best level of care for your dog.

 INFECTIOUS DISEASES OF DOGS THAT WE VACCINATE AGAINST